 - Retrace to the starting point and continue with the ‡Red‡ markers downstream for about 700 m until the junction with the ‡Blue‡ marker.
 (3)

 - Keep right on the ‡Blue‡ marker into the canyon.

 - Stay with the ‡Blue‡ markers for about 3.5 Km along the stream until the junction with the ‡Red‡ markers.
 (4).

-- This is the most exciting part of the route.
-The canyon becomes deeper with many small waterfalls and pools.
+- It is the most exciting part of the route.
+The canyon becomes deeper, with many small waterfalls and pools.

-- From time to time you should notice ruins of ancient aqueducts that carried the water of Ein Prat to Jericho in ancient times.
+- From time to time, you should notice the ruins of ancient aqueducts that carried the water of Ein Prat to Jericho in ancient times.

 - This trail is much less crowded and offers fantastic Birds-Eye view over the Canyon you just walked!!